-Most single undergraduate students are housed in our recently renovated Residence Halls.
+Most single undergraduate students are housed in our Residence Halls.
 Residential staff-to-student ratios are kept low to provide an intentional discipleship-based program where students can bring what they're learning in the classroom right into where they live.
-Because of the significant impact campus housing has on a student's college experience, single undergraduate students under the age of 21 and enrolled in 10 or more credits per semester are required to live in Residence Hall housing.
+Because of the significant impact campus housing has on a student's college experience, single undergraduate students under the age of 21 and enrolled in 9 or more credits per semester are required to live in Residence Hall housing.

-Students pay a flat rate per semester.
-All furnishings, utilities, Wi-Fi, and meal plans are included.
+Rates and meal plans are available online.
+All furnishings, utilities, and Wi-Fi are included.

 Priority housing is given to students who apply for housing by May 1 (or December 1 for spring semester).
 Housing agreements are for the entire academic year (9 months).
-Please see the Residence Hall Housing Application/Agreement for more information on pricing, deposits, and contractual terms.
+Please see the housing web pages for more information.
 The Residence Halls close between fall and spring semesters.

-Exceptions to the housing requirement are made for students living with parents or relatives over the age of 30.
-For a housing requirement appeal, students will need to submit the Application for Housing Requirement Exemption obtainable on the MU website or the Student Life office.
+Exceptions to the housing requirement are made for students living with parents and sometimes for students with extenuating circumstances.
+Appeal forms are obtainable on the MU website or the Student Life office.